 Primary considerations in making readmission decisions are evidence of sustained and productive activity during the period of absence from the campus, evidence of serious academic purpose and pertinent letters of recommendation attesting to the candidate's readiness to resume formal study.

-Courses taken for academic credit while on voluntary or involuntary withdrawal from the university are not eligible for transfer toward the Brandeis degree.
-Petitions for readmission for a fall semester must be received no later than May 1 and petitions for readmission for a spring semester must be received no later than Nov.
+Courses taken for academic credit while withdrawn, or on a leave of absence, from the university are not eligible for transfer toward the Brandeis degree, except as allowed by the undergraduate Leave of Absence policy.
+Petitions to return from a leave of absence, or readmission after a withdrawal, for a fall semester must be received no later than March 1 and petitions to return for a spring semester must be received no later than Oct.
 1.

 Students whose grade point average at the end of the junior year is 3.00 or above in their major may petition the department concerned for permission to work for honors in their major.